Nvidia reveals Omniverse Enterprise for simulating products and worlds

 The enterprise version will support Windows and Linux machines, and it is coming later this year.

 What can you do in this engineer’s metaverse?
 You can simulate the creation of robots through a tool dubbed Isaac.
-That lets engineers create variations of robots and see how they would work with realistic physics.
-So they can simulate what a robot would do in the real world by first making the robot in a virtual world.
+That lets engineers create variations of robots and see how they would work with realistic physics, so they can simulate what a robot would do in the real world by first making the robot in a virtual world.
 There are also Omniverse Connectors, which are plugins that connect third-party tools to the platform.
 That allows the Omniverse to be customized for different vertical markets.

 BMW is using Omniverse to simulate the exact details of a car factory, simulating a complete physical space.
 The company calls the factory a “digital twin.”
 The factory has enough detail to include 300 cars in it at a given time, and each car has about 10 gigabytes of data.

-Thousands of planners, product engineers, facility managers and lean experts within the global production network are able to collaborate in a single virtual environment to design, plan, engineer, simulate and optimize extremely complex manufacturing systems before a factory is actually built or a new product is integrated.
+Thousands of planners, product engineers, facility managers, and lean experts within the global production network are able to collaborate in a single virtual environment to design, plan, engineer, simulate, and optimize extremely complex manufacturing systems before a factory is actually built or a new product is integrated.

 Milan Nedeljkovic, member of the board of management of BMW AG, said in a statement that the innovations will lead to a planning process that is 30% more efficient than before.
 Eventually, Omniverse will enable BMW to simulate all 31 of its factories.

 Volvo is designing cars inside Omniverse before committing to physical designs, while Ericsson is simulating future 5G wireless networks.
-Industrial Light & Magic has been evaluating Omniverse for a broad range of possible workflows, but particularly for bringing together content created across multiple traditional applications, and facilitating simultaneous collaboration across teams that are distributed all over the world.
+Industrial Light & Magic has been evaluating Omniverse for a broad range of possible workflows, but particularly for bringing together content created across multiple traditional applications and facilitating simultaneous collaboration across teams that are distributed all over the world.

 Foster + Partners, the United Kingdom architectural design and engineering firm, is implementing Omniverse to enable seamless collaborative design to visualization capabilities to teams spread across 14 countries.